WG 3: Cost-Benefit Analysis and Toolkits

 Isgan_v1

-To develop a global framework to consistently quantify the benefits of smart grid technologies and practices
+To develop a global framework that can consistently quantify the benefits of smart grid technologies and practices.

 Isgan_v1

-To develop decision-support tools and analyses for analysts, regulators, utilities, and other electricity system stakeholders
+To create decision-support tools and analyses for use by analysts, regulators, utilities, and other stakeholders.

 Isgan_v1

-To advance the understanding and assessment of power system flexibility
+To advance understanding and assessment of power system flexibility.

 Isgan_v1